hostmahmud/NodeJsHTMLFormDataValidationAndDisplay/README.md

-# NodeJs HTML Form Data Validation And Display
+# NodeJs HTML Form Data Validation And Display.

-#Validation of data using javascript.
+#Validation of data using javascript.<br/>
 #Catch and display data using NodeJs server.